 The minimum number of credits (exclusive of the University's Core curriculum) required for the major: 36.

-Each major in philosophy will arrange a program of courses in conference with the chair or a member of the department who is assigned as the student's advisor.
+Each major in philosophy will arrange a program of courses in conference with the chair or a member of the Department who is assigned as the student's advisor.
 The program will be designed in terms of the student's interests, needs, vocational plans, and the year in which the student declares a major.
-The major will require 36 hours of courses beyond a PHI 100-level course.
-Any introductory philosophy or EYE course is a prerequisite to all other courses in philosophy.
+The major will require 36 hours of courses.
+Only one 100-level course may count toward the major.

-In order to graduate, all philosophy majors must complete a Seminar in Philosophy (PHI 400).
-Seminars are offered once per year.
-Topics and instructors for these Seminars rotate among faculty in the Department.
+In order to graduate, all philosophy majors must complete two 400-level seminars in philosophy.
+Seminar major figures and topics rotate among faculty in the Department.

 In the last year a senior thesis (PHI 410) is optional.
 The successful completion of PHI 400 is a prerequisite for taking PHI 410.
 This thesis consists of a major paper (minimum length: 50 pages) on a topic selected by the student and directed by one member of the Department.
 The student will meet with the mentor on a regular basis during the semester of the senior thesis.
 Upon completion of the paper, an oral examination will be conducted by the full Department.